Trader's Review: Multi-Timeframe Key Technical Levels (TradingView)

 - Set risk using the level/zone as a clear invalidation point.

-Tip: Pair Key Levels with Smart Money Concepts to time entries around structure changes at key zones.
+Tip: Pair Key Levels with the Smart Money Concepts indicator review to time entries around structure changes at key zones, then use the Toolkit indicator review to add trend, momentum, and session confluence.

 Best use-cases (Forex & XAUUSD)